zotonic/template_compiler/README.md

 Template language and Tags
 ==========================

-**For more complete documentaion see Zotonic: http://docs.zotonic.com/en/latest/developer-guide/templates.html**
+**For more complete documentation see Zotonic: http://docs.zotonic.com/en/latest/developer-guide/templates.html**

 Below is a short list of tags and explanation of template include / extend.